AP Johnson Blog About Consulting

 How can we solve this problem?

-Once you know why your problem occurs, it’s time to get together with your team and determine how to solve it.
-The goal here is to come up with as many solution paths as possible, and then figure out the easiest way to validate each one.By the end of this process, you should have several lightweight experiment ideas that your team can quickly build and run.
-Start testing these ideas to validate which solution path is best, and then double down on the winner and iterate until you reach diminishing returns.If you do this right, congrats!
+Once you know why your problem occurs, it’s time to get together with your team and figure out how to solve it.
+The goal here is to come up with as many solution paths as possible, and then determine the easiest way to validate each one.By the end of this process, you should have several lightweight experiment ideas that your team can quickly build and run.
+Start testing these ideas to validate which solution path works best, and then double down on the winner and iterate until you reach diminishing returns.If you do this right, congrats!
 You just built a kick-ass solution to your product’s biggest problem.

 Repeat

 Now that you’ve solved your most important problem, it’s time to repeat this process again with a new problem.
-And while this process is not complicated, it does require discipline.
+This process is not complicated, but it requires discipline.
 It can be tempting to cut corners to save time, but this is a surefire way to waste even more time going down the wrong path.
 Trust me, I’ve made this mistake several times and have the scar tissue to prove it.At the end of the day, the best products are built by teams who consistently ask What, Why, and How.
 Make this a habit and you’ll be surprised how effective it can be!

 Join my newsletter to get new posts straight to your inbox: